pepihasenfuss/ungravel-smartcontracts/README.md

-If you find a bug, please send a short bugreport to: bugreport@ungravel.com Each bug report gets directly rooted to the lead developer and probably receives an answer once Ungravel goes live officially. (include your Ethereum mainnet account / address & your e-mail)
+If you find a bug, please send a short bugreport to: bugreport@ungravel.com Each bug report gets directly rooted to the lead developer and probably receives an answer once Ungravel goes live officially.
+(include your Ethereum mainnet account / address & your e-mail, in case we can pay out bug-bounties in the future.)

 Thank you!